jessest94106/openairinterface5g/doc/handover-tutorial.md

 ![F1 Handover setup](./RRC/ho.png)

+# What is a gNB neighbor?

+Network continuity is a key aspect of 5G.
+In the 5G architecture, gNB neighbors play a central role in maintaining service continuity through mechanisms such as handover and load balancing.
+By definition, a gNB neighbor is another gNB that can be measured and linked by the UE.
+If the current serving gNB is no longer optimal, the UE may connect to a neighbor gNB.

+To support this behavior, the network configuration specifies additional frequencies and cells that the UE should measure.
+The UE reports these measurements to the network, which then decides whether or not to initiate a handover.

+Neighbor types include:
+- **Intra-gNB neighbors** - cells belonging to the same gNB
+- **Inter-gNB neighbors** - cells belonging to different gNBs
+- **Inter-RAT neighbors** - cells belonging to another RAT (e.g., LTE)

 # Steps to run F1 handover with OAI UE

 Measurement reporting and processing of RRC Reconfiguration for Mobility are